Shreyas2545/techshala-project/README.md

 # Techshala Projects (Vidyalkankar-2025 Hackathon)

-A collection of innovative **Techshala** projects built using **HTML** and **Vanilla CSS**, presented by my team at the Vidyalkankar-2025 college hackathon.
-These projects showcase creativity and problem-solving skills for real-world applications.
+A **Techshala** projects built using **HTML** and **Vanilla CSS**, presented by my team at the Vidyalkankar-2025 college hackathon.
+These projects showcase about the work of techshala contributed over the years and by hosting several events which makes learning enjoyable.
 ---

 ## 🖼 Screenshot